 Over 3000 people registered to take part in the UK wide competition in March of whom only 400 made it through to battle it out across 64 disciplines to be crowned national skills champions.

-Sue Higginson, Principal at Wirral Met College said: “I am so proud of Michael and Luke who are great examples of young students who demonstrate, through hard work and dedication to learning, that they are fit for the world stage.
+Sue Higginson, Principal at Wirral Met College said: “I am so proud of Michael, Luke and Joshua who are great examples of young students who demonstrate, through hard work and dedication to learning, that they are fit for the world stage.
 It is also a testament to the hard work and dedication of the staff team that has nurtured their talent.

 “Wirral Met College is a WorldSkills UK Centre of Excellence, which evidences our college’s standing and standards in the many industrial sectors we serve.
 WorldSkills UK competitions provide our students with the opportunity to showcase their specialist skills on a national stage and to benchmark themselves against the very best in the country, with the opportunity to be crowned national skills champion and take home gold, silver or bronze.”